The Carolina silverbell is a deciduous tree that bears pretty white bell-shaped flowers.

 Gardeners in Zones 4-8 may consider this species for their landscapes.
 It comes from the southeastern United States.

 Size and Shape

 It is usually 15-40' tall and 15-35' wide, but can be up to 60' tall in its native location.
 It can have a round, oval or irregular shape.

 Place in a location where there will be full sun to part shade.

 The ovate leaves are 2-5" long.
 They are green during the summer, changing to shades of yellow before they fall off early in autumn.

 As the name suggests, the white flowers that appear in April and May are shaped like bells.
-They form in small clusters that hang downward on the tree.
+They form in small clusters that hang down on the tree.